 Corresponding Author: Weiguang Liu, Department of Pediatric Surgery, Hangzhou Children’s Hospital, No.195 Wenhui Rd, Xiacheng District, Hangzhou 310015, China.

-Purpose: Thoracoscopic surgery is an increasingly popular surgical technique to repair congenital diaphragmatic hernia (CDH).
+ABSTRACT Purpose: Thoracoscopic surgery is an increasingly popular surgical technique to repair congenital diaphragmatic hernia (CDH).
 Here, we performed a systematic review and meta-analysis to compare the efficacy and safety between thoracoscopic surgery and traditional open surgical approach for CDH.

 Methods: A systematic search of the electronic databases was conducted to identify studies compared the thoracoscopic repair (TR) and open repair (OR) for CDH.
 Parameters such as operative time, post-operative mortality, incidence of hernia recurrence, rate of patch use and post-operative complications were pooled and compared by meta-analysis.